Shawn Loh

-Shawn Loh Shou-En is a Singaporean politician and civil servant, who was elected to the Parliament of Singapore in the 2025 general election.
-He represents the Jalan Besar Group Representation Constituency as a member of the People's Action Party.
+Shawn Loh Shou-En (Chinese: 罗守恩) is a Singaporean politician, civil servant, and business executive.
+He was elected to the Parliament of Singapore in the 2025 general election, and represents the Jalan Besar Group Representation Constituency as a member of the People's Action Party.
+He is also Commonwealth Capital Group's group managing director.

+Education

+Loh has a Bachelors in Economics from the University of Chicago, and went on to obtain a Masters in Financial Economics from the University of Oxford.

 Career

 Loh joined the Ministry of Finance (MOF) in June 2023 and was the director of security and resilience programmes at MOF.
 He was the Budget director for 2024 and 2025.
 Loh resigned from the MOF in March 2025, sparking speculation that he would contest in the 2025 Singaporean general election.

-In April, Loh was spotted in a Jalan Besar event led by Minister Josephine Teo and was eventually confirmed to replace retiring Senior Minister of State of Defence Heng Chee How.
-His team would proceed to win with 75% of the vote.
+In April, Loh was spotted in a Jalan Besar event led by Josephine Teo and was eventually confirmed to replace retiring Senior Minister of State of Defence Heng Chee How.
+His team would proceed to win with 70,602 votes, 75.21% of the total votes.
+He is currently serving as the Member of Parliament (MP) for Jalan Besar GRC (Whampoa).

+In January 2026, Loh took over as Commonwealth Capital Group's group managing director.
+He was previously the company's group director for business strategy and innovation for 18 months in 2020.

 Personal life

-Loh is married with four children.
+Loh married in 2011 and has four children.